vippsas/vipps-ecom-api/vipps-ecom-api.md

 If the communication is broken during the process for some reason, and Vipps is not able to execute callback to the merchant's server, the callback will not be retried.

+Our callbacks require a response within 3 seconds.
+If not, they will time out.

 In other words, if the merchant does not receive any confirmation on the payment request, the merchant _must_ call